 - Not properly storing or cooking food

-The doctor may recommend a screening test to determine if the patient is at risk of developing stomach cancer.
-The test works well for individuals at risk who might not yet be experiencing common symptoms associated with the disease.
+The doctor may recommend a screening test to determine if the patient can develop stomach cancer.
+The test works well for individuals with exposure who might not yet be experiencing common symptoms associated with the disease.

-Many of the initial symptoms of stomach cancer in its early development are nonspecific and vague.
-During its onset, the individual might notice certain specific symptoms that include:
+Many of the initial symptoms of stomach tumors in their early development are nonspecific and vague.
+However, during its onset, the individual might notice certain specific symptoms that include:

 - Frequent heartburn

-- Mild discomfort in the upper abdominal region leading to a loss of appetite and nausea.
+- Mild discomfort in the upper abdominal region leads to a loss of appetite and nausea

 - Constant bloating